jeog/SimpleOrderbook/README.md

 ##### Synchronous Access

-Standard insert/replace/pull orders BLOCK until the execution window is closed AND either 1) a valid order ID is returned, 2) '0' is returned to indicate an error, or 3) '1' is returned for a successfull pull/cancel.
+Standard insert/replace/pull orders BLOCK until the execution window is closed and return either:
+1. a valid order ID for 'insert' or 'replace'
+2. '0' for an error during 'replace'
+3. true/false for success of 'pull'

 Any callback events that took place inside the window are not executed until AFTER the window closes, but BEFORE the function returns.
 These callbacks are all executed from the ***thread of the caller*** in the order they occured (not from the dispatcher/execution thread).
 Callbacks from orders inserted previously will also be executed in the CURRENT calling thread.

 *If the synchronous interface is used from multiple threads there's no guarantee that the callbacks from an earlier window will occur before those of a later window OR order will be maintained.*

 ##### Asynchronous Access

 Insert/replace/pull orders with an '_async' suffix return IMMEDIATELY, with a ```std::future<id_type>``` object.
+When the execution window is closed the ```.get()``` method will return either:
+1. a valid order ID for 'insert' or 'replace'
+2. '0' for an error during 'replace' or 'pull'
+3. '1' for a successful 'pull'

-When the execution window is closed the ```.get()``` method will return a valid order ID or success/error state(see above) or throw an exception. (```.wait()``` is similar but doesn't return anything and will not throw.)
+It can also throw an exception. ( ```.wait()```  is similar but doesn't return anything and will not throw.)
 Any callback events that take place inside the window are immediately pushed to and executed from a ***separate callback thread***.
 The only guarantee is that the order of callbacks is maintained, accross windows.
 It's important to keep in mind that just because the future object's ```.get()``` or ```.wait()``` method returns doesn't mean the callbacks from that window will have occurred yet.

 *Callbacks never occur from the dispatcher/execution thread.*